L-iet/pylogic/journal.md

 substituted value is an `UnevaluatedExpr`.

 6:38pm: so far, I've been trying to prove that 0 is unique in real numbers, and ran into the issue above.
-I've resorted too writing my own substitution method and fixing `replace`. end session.
+I've resorted to writing my own substitution method and fixing `replace`. end session.

+# Saturday June 08, 2024, 3:45pm PT
+Begin session.
+I decided I will write my custom classes for unevaluated expressions.
+I want to fix some type issues and start adding tests as soon as possible.